dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 ## Modules

-Copying codes is an easy job for coders, now copy and reuse a schematic or PCB are easy now.
+Copying codes is an easy job for coders, now copying and reusing a schematic or PCB is easy.
 Take a power supply unit for example, you can save this unit as a schematic module.

 ![](./images/218_Schematic_SaveAsModule.png)